MariusCautun/Milky_Way_mass_profile/README.md

 ## Calculating orbits with the Cautun et al (2020) Galactic mass profile

-The package also comes with a set of python functions that implement the best fitting mass profile in the galpy package for galactic dynamics.
-The mass profile contains 7 components: a thin and a thick stellar disc, an HI and a molecular disc, a stellar bulge, a circumgalactic medium (CGM) component, and a contracted DM halo.
+The package also comes with a set of python functions that implement the best fitting mass profile in the [galpy](https://docs.galpy.org/) package for galactic dynamics. **This potential will be one of the _galpy_ `mw_potentials` starting with version _galpy1.7_.** The mass profile contains 7 components: a thin and a thick stellar disc, an HI and a molecular disc, a stellar bulge, a circumgalactic medium (CGM) component, and a contracted DM halo.
 To use this mass profile, just load the module included here (this will take about one minute since it performs some calculations when loading the module).

 ```python
 from Cautun20_galpy_potential import Cautun20